It’s That Time Again!

 Think about this for a moment.
 What is the natural tendency for most salespeople after leaving a customer meeting?
-Most file away the information they gain either in a folder or their minds.
+Most file away the information they gain either in a folder or in their minds.
 Here is what sellers don’t do.
 They don’t share the information.
 Unless it is exceptionally good news, salespeople don’t run back and debrief with their manager.
 Sellers don’t call their colleagues to compare what they uncovered.
 They don’t circulate reports to other team members who might be able to assist with the opportunity.
 And they most certainly don’t enter what they have gathered into a CRM.
 This is despite the fact that doing so helps them see what they have missed.
 In addition, CRMs help sellers objectively evaluate opportunities, develop better strategies, and develop their skills.

 Because salespeople don’t have the habit of putting information into a tool, most tools can do little to help them become more effective.
 In addition, since there is little in the way of an objective view of a customer contact unless it is actually observed by a sales manager, real meaningful coaching conversations that are essential to driving the adoption of any new skills are limited in frequency and scope.
-As a result, most training programs have limited lasting impact.
+As a result, most training programs have a limited lasting impact.
 Finally, and perhaps most critically, if you run an enterprise sales team with any turnover, critical information about your prospects and customers walks out the door every time a salesperson leaves the business, putting your future revenue at risk.